-At that age, I didn’t totally understand what that meant.
-All I knew was she was sick a lot and some days she didn’t want to get out of bed.
+At that age, I didn’t really understand what that meant.
+I knew my mom was sick a lot and some days she didn’t want to get out of bed.
 I knew I felt like I was helping if I could rub her back while she got sick into the toilet each night.
 I knew my mom didn’t have hair like the other moms and sometimes the other kids would ask why.

 What's My Risk?